lqxyz/PhD_Thesis/README.md

     brew install tectonic
     ```

-    After that, the latex files can be compiled as follows:
+    After that, the latex files can be compiled as follows (same to the methods used in `.github/workflows/compile_linux.yml`):
     ```{bash}
-    export TEXFN=thesis
+    TEXFN=thesis
     tectonic --reruns=0 ${TEXFN}.tex  # --keep-intermediates
     makeindex ${TEXFN}
     makeindex ${TEXFN}.nlo -s nomencl.ist -o ${TEXFN}.nls